Sarasij93/Erdos-DataScience-May2024-RealEstate-Project/README.md

 -
 -

-## Data
+## Data Collection

-We used the following websites for the respective
+We used the following websites for the respective data:

+1. For all the zipcodes of King County, WA: [House Sales in King County, USA](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction)
+2. For public ratings in King County, WA: [SchoolDigger](https://www.schooldigger.com/go/WA/county/King+County/search.aspx)
+3. For the real estate data from King County, WA: [Redfin](https://www.redfin.com/county/118/WA/King-County)

+## Data Description

 ## Conclusions